rob729/-AndroidDevChallenge-/README.md

 - Improve the dataset and start training models

 #### March 2019:
-- Intensive tetsing of app and releasing the beta version.
+- Intensive testing of app and releasing the beta version.

 #### April 2019
 - Deployment of the app after removing all the bugs found in beta program.